 By actively participating in the BSC, trainees will:

-- Obtain an understanding of the theoretical principles of the basic sciences in nuclear medicine;
+• Obtain an understanding of the theoretical principles of the basic sciences in nuclear medicine;

-- Be able to apply these principles in clinical nuclear medicine practice, and
+• Be able to apply these principles in clinical nuclear medicine practice, and

-- Obtain practical skills in instrumentation, computer analysis and radiopharmacy.
+• Obtain practical skills in instrumentation, computer analysis and radiopharmacy.

-Entry to the Course
+Entry into the Course

 The BSC is only open to trainees undertaking their Advanced Training in Nuclear Medicine.
 Trainees must also be an AANMS Trainee Member – if you are not yet a member, please join (it’s free and gives you access to the AANMS TREC and provides you with lots of great learning opportunities and support).